Childcare at Alert Level 1

 If you or your child are unwell or have been asked to self-isolate, please stay home.

 Legal advice and Family Court

+Legal aid services will still be available.
 You can find a list of legal aid lawyers on the Ministry of Justice website.

 If you were doing Family Dispute Resolution check with your provider.
 These services will be available under Alert Level 2 but the way they are delivered may change, including doing some of the programme by phone or online.

-Call 0800 COURTS (0800 268 787) if you need other information about Family Court.
+You can call 0800 268 787 if you need other information about Family Court.